 El Salvador Travel Guide 2018 – Everything You Need To Know For The Best Holiday

-Our El Salvador travel guide covers everything we have learnt from our recent 3+ weeks in this amazing country.
+Our El Salvador travel guide covers everything we have learnt from our recent 3+ weeks in this fantastic country.
 We loved El Salvador’s heritage, people, beaches and forests.

 Many people are discouraged from visiting El Salvador for its safety concerns, but there is no reason why you shouldn’t travel to El Salvador and explore this vibrant yet bypassed by many tourists country.